 - Why all the confusion with one vowel, many sounds?
 This is because the Chinese syllable is typically broken down into three parts: initial, medial and final.
 Thus, you shouldn’t think of each letter as being a separate unit, but rather being a part of one of either the initial, medial or final.
 If we look at a, we should regard -an, -ang and -ian as three different units.
 Sure, they all contain the letter a but you should learn the pronunciation of these units, not of the individual letters.

-I have taught Mandarin pronunciation a number of times now, both to individuals and in bigger classes.
-I have also learnt Pinyin myself fairly recently.
-Most of the things I’ve written here I have found out along the way, some things at the very beginning, others much later.
+I have taught Mandarin pronunciation a lot, both to individuals and in bigger classes.
+Most of the things I’ve written here I have found out along the way, some things at the very beginning, others much later, sometimes by reading up on phonetics.
 I hope this guide will help you to improve your pronunciation in Chinese!